Sign In Register

 Safety Score

-Amargosa Valley has an average annual temperature of 65°F (18°C).
+Amargosa Valley enjoys a temperate climate with an average annual temperature of 65°F (18°C).
 Winters average 46°F in January while summers reach 87°F in July.
-Annual precipitation is 3.8 inches.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 3.8 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 2,364 feet.

 Temperature